-The East Block is crowned by the 235-metre Beacon Cap, a glacial erratic boulder that you tackle on the Naugatuck Trail, a 5.5-mile Blue-Blazed network of paths throughout the state forest.
+The East Block is crowned by Beacon Cap.
+This is a glacial erratic boulder at 770 feet and reached via the Naugatuck Trail, a 5.5-mile Blue-Blazed network of paths throughout the state forest.

-In the West Block you can track down four reservoirs, two waterfalls, vantage points over the river valley, as well as the majestic Spruce Brook Gorge, which is woven with cascades.
+In the West Block you can track down four reservoirs, two waterfalls, and vantage points over the river valley.
+Somewhere close to my heart here is the majestic Spruce Brook Gorge, woven with cascades.

 4. Hop Brook Lake

-In the mid-1960s Hop Brook in the very north of Naugatuck was dammed, creating a 42-square-kilometre reservoir spreading into the neighbouring communities of Waterbury and Middlebury.
+In the very north of Naugatuck, Hop Brook was dammed in the mid-1960s to create a sizable reservoir spreading into the neighboring communities of Waterbury and Middlebury.

-The surrounding recreation area covers more than 530 acres of birch, ash, oak, hemlock, white pine and hickory woods, supporting owls, hawks, black bears, white-tailed deer, bobcats, turkeys and even bald eagles.
+The surrounding recreation area covers more than 530 acres of birch, ash, oak, hemlock, white pine and hickory woods.
+It’s all a surprisingly wild habitat for owls, hawks, black bears, white-tailed deer, bobcats, turkeys and even bald eagles.

 5. Whittemore Glen State Park Scenic Reserve

-The line opened in 1881 and was abandoned in 1939, four years after which this 10-mile chunk was bought by Dr. Charles L. Larkin to set up an equestrian trail.
+The line opened in 1881 and was abandoned in 1939.
+Four years later this 10-mile chunk was bought by Dr. Charles L. Larkin to set up an equestrian trail.

 6. Naugatuck River Greenway

-In the near future it will be possible to walk or ride next to the Naugatuck River on an unbroken NRG Trail, 44 miles long from Torrington to Derby.
+In the future it may be possible to walk or ride next to the Naugatuck River on an unbroken NRG Trail, 44 miles long from Torrington to Derby.

 For now there’s the Naugatuck River Greenway, a green passageway linking the many parks by the water.

-For the most part the trail runs through Linden Park, which, along with its restorative river views, has four tennis courts, a basketball court, soccer field and children’s playground.
+For the most part the trail runs through the delightful Linden Park.
+Along with its restorative river views, this property has four tennis courts, a basketball court, soccer field, a skate park, and children’s playground.

-The feted performance venue designer Thomas W. Lamb (1871-1942) was responsible for this exuberant Renaissance Revival theatre in Waterbury.
+The feted performance venue designer Thomas W. Lamb (1871-1942) was responsible for this exuberant Renaissance Revival theater in Waterbury.

-On the National Register of Historic Places, the Palace Theater opened in 1921 and is a masterpiece, from the marquee over the sidewalk to the lavishly decorated lobby and auditorium.
+On the National Register of Historic Places, the Palace Theater opened in 1921 and is a masterpiece.
+Everything is splendid, from the marquee over the sidewalk to the lavishly decorated lobby and auditorium.

-The crowning glory here is the dome, which has intricate stuccowork but also a practical use as a parabolic reflector to enhance the acoustics.
+The crowning glory though is the dome, which has intricate stucco work but also a practical use as a parabolic reflector to enhance the acoustics.

-Bob Dylan famously played the Palace Theater with the Rolling Thunder Revue in 1975, and has returned to the venue in the last couple of years.
+Bob Dylan famously played the Palace Theater with the Rolling Thunder Revue in 1975, and has returned to the venue in the last few years.

-Families get the most out of the park’s midway-style arcade games and amusement rides, including a carousel, tea cups, bumper cars, a pirate ship and many more.
+Families get the most out of the park’s midway-style arcade games and amusement rides.
+I’m talking, a carousel, tea cups, bumper cars, a pirate ship and many more.

-There’s a spacious beach area on Lake Quassapaug, while the waterpark has its own line-up of newly constructed slides as well as the Fish Pond, a big splash pad for littler members of the clan.
+There’s a spacious beach area on Lake Quassapaug, while the waterpark has its own lineup of newly constructed slides.
+Wee ones will adore the Fish Pond, a big splash pad specially for the littles.

-Just past Naugatuck State Forest is a lovable 18-hole miniature golf course accompanied by a restaurant for satisfying grub like fried fish, burgers, hot dogs, wraps, sandwiches, ice cream and shakes.
+Just past Naugatuck State Forest is a seasonal 18-hole miniature golf course.
+In typical New England style, it’s accompanied by a restaurant for satisfying comfort food.
+On the menu there’s fried fish, burgers, hot dogs, wraps, sandwiches, ice cream, and shakes.

 Set beside the Little River, the course is neatly landscaped and has deep woodland looming over it.

-Naugatuck is the birthplace of the highly successful golfer Billy Burke (1902-1972), whose career pinnacle came when he won the U.S. Open in 1931 after a monster 72-hole playoff.
+Naugatuck is the birthplace of the highly successful golfer Billy Burke (1902-1972).
+His career pinnacle came when he won the U.S. Open in 1931 after a monster 72-hole playoff.